 Moisture accumulation is most significant when outside temperatures are very cold because air holds less moisture as the temperature decreases.
 If there is excessive moisture accumulation in your attic it will condense on cold areas mainly on the underside of your roof deck.

 During the winter months, the recommended relative humidity inside a house is anywhere between 30-50 percent.
-At higher levels, relative humidity condensation can even occur inside of the house on windows, cold walls or ceiling surfaces.
+At higher levels, relative humidity condensation can even occur inside of the house on windows, cold walls, or ceiling surfaces.
 Depending on how tight a house is constructed and the outside temperature, even a relative humidity of 30 percent may be too high.
-Condensation may occur at low levels of humidity on single pane windows or windows which are not sealed well.
+Condensation may occur at low levels of humidity on single-pane windows or windows which are not sealed well.

-Sources for moisture in a home can vary.
-Some of the common sources are baths, showers, dishwashers, washing machines, dryers, cooking, unvented gas or kerosene space heaters, and overuse of humidifiers.
+Sources of moisture in a home can vary.
+Some of the common sources are baths, showers, dishwashers, washing machines, dryers, cooking, unvented gas or kerosene space heaters, and the overuse of humidifiers.
 Even the average person produces about 3 pints of water a day while breathing.
 These sources are generally not a huge contributor to excessive moisture in the house or attic unless the amount of moisture is unusually high, the house is extremely tight, or proper venting is not used.

 Can Moisture Accumulate Through Foundations & Slab Walls?